- Distillers grains have 25 to 35 percent protein dry matter content.

 Use rumen-degradable true protein sources (soybean meal, canola, etc.) over urea (no more than 0.5 percent of diet dry matter).

 Distillers grains are a good source of energy and protein for beef cow, replacement heifer or calf diets that need supplementing.
 But distillers grains are high in phosphorus and rumen-undegradable protein.
-Thus make sure the diet calcium to phosphorus ratio doesn’t fall below 2 to 1.
-Also provide enough degradable protein for good forage use.
+So make sure the diet calcium to phosphorus ratio doesn’t fall below 2 to 1 and provide enough degradable protein for good forage use.

 Storing and handling distillers grains